-Unmissable Things To Do In Venice
+Ultimate Things To Do In Venice

-PIAZZA SAN MARCO
+1. PIAZZA SAN MARCO

-The best place to start is probably at the most famous and largest piazza in Venice – Piazza San Marco.
-The square that witnessed countless Carnival festivals is a popular meeting spot for Venetians and tourists alike.
-With some of Venice`s most recognizable landmarks, elegant historic buildings, stylish shops and pricey cafes dotted around the edge it is a place where everybody gathers.
-It is easy to see why St Mark`s Square draws the largest crowds.
+The best place to start is probably at the most famous square in Venice – Piazza San Marco.
+The largest piazza in the city witnessed countless Carnival festivals.
+It`s easy to see why St Marks Square draws the crowds.
+Along with some of Venice`s most recognizable landmarks, elegant historic buildings, stylish shops and pricey cafes, it is a place where everybody gathers.
+Therefore, it`s a popular meeting spot for Venetians and tourists alike.

-FUN FACT: St Mark`s square is the only piazza in the city, all other squares are called “campo”.
+St Mark`s square is the only piazza in the city, all other squares are called “campo”.

 To truly absorb the beauty of St Mark`s square, approached the piazza from the Piazzetta.

-BASILICA DI SAN MARCO (ST. MARK`S BASILICA)
+2. BASILICA DI SAN MARCO (ST. MARK`S BASILICA)

-Step inside the Basilica and marvel the ornate details of this grandiose church.
-A gorgeous example of Italo-Byzantine architecture housing the remnants of St Mark the Evangelist is one of the most easily recognized landmarks in the world.
+Step inside the basilica and marvel the ornate details of this grandiose church.
+A gorgeous example of Italo-Byzantine architecture also houses the remnants of St Mark the Evangelist.
+Besides, it`s one of the most easily recognized landmarks in the world.

-Founded in the 9th century and decorated over the centuries, St. Mark`s Basilica with is over 8,000 square metres (86,000 square feet) of mosaics was once the doge`s private chapel.
+Founded in the 9th century and decorated over the centuries, St. Mark`s Basilica has over 8,000 square metres (86,000 square feet) of mosaics.
+This spectacular basilica was once the Doge`s private chapel.

 GOOD TO KNOW:

-- the sacred Basilica di San Marco is free to enter, however dress code applies (knees and shoulders need to be covered).
+- The sacred Basilica di San Marco is free to enter.
+However, dress code applies (knees and shoulders need to be covered).

-- photography is not allowed inside the Basilica
+- Photography is not allowed inside the basilica.

-TIPS WHAT NOT TO MISS:
+TIPS WHAT NOT TO MISS IN BASILICA SAN MARCO:

 - The Cupola of the Prophets houses the sarcophagus with the corpse of St Mark

-- Ascension Dome: a mosaic of Chris in Glory decorating the central dome, created in the 13th century
+- Ascension Dome: a mosaic of Chris in Glory decorating the central dome, created in the 13th century.

-PIAZZETTA SAN MARCO
+3. PIAZZETTA SAN MARCO

-PALAZZO DUCALE (DOGE`S PALACE)
+4. PALAZZO DUCALE (DOGE`S PALACE)

-Palazzo Ducale (Doge`s palace) with its geometrically patterned façade changes colour throughout the day depending on the sunlight
+Palazzo Ducale (Doge`s palace) with its geometrically patterned façade changes colour throughout the day depending on the sunlight.

 GOOD TO KNOW:

-The Standard ticket allows you to access the central courtyard, Museo dell` Opera on the ground floor and the main part of the palace (the state rooms, prisons, armoury and institutional rooms).
-Further rooms (e.g. apartments and smaller rooms) are ticketed separately.
+The Standard ticket allows you to access the central courtyard, Museo dell` Opera on the ground floor, and the central part of the palace (the staterooms, prisons, armoury and institutional rooms).
+For further rooms (e.g. apartments and smaller rooms) you will need a different ticket.

-CAMPANILE DI SAN MARCO
+5. CAMPANILE DI SAN MARCO

-FUN FACT: The replica of the original Campanile from the 16th century was built exactly a millennium after the foundations of the original tower were laid.
+The replica of the original Campanile from the 16th century was built exactly a millennium after the foundations of the original tower were laid.